-I didn’t really take photos of this area before starting, so the first photo on this page shows how it looked after I’d already cleared the edges and started laying bricks for the planting beds.
+I didn’t really take photos of this area before starting.
+The first photo on this page shows how it looked after I’d already cleared the edges and started laying bricks for the planting beds.
 The second photo shows what it looked like when I’d put the wall down the edge.

 Of all the areas to work on, this one has caused me the most headaches.
 How do I pave down a slope?
 How do I cut around the beds because of the shape?
 Where do I send the excess water?
-What’s going to be planted in each bed?
-Many of the questions remain unanswered at the time of starting to write this post, but things moved on quickly as my level of confidence increased and as further effort was applied.
+What are we going to plant in each bed?
+Many of the questions remain unanswered at the time of starting to write this post.
+But things moved on quickly as my level of confidence increased and as I applied further effort.

 The third photo here shows how the slabs looked when I finished descending the slope.
-On this one the slabs aren’t finished (joints are empty and the faces aren’t cleaned or sealed) but you can see the picture.
+I hadn’t filled the joints or cleaned the slabs, but you can see the picture.
 The area around the corner and down the slope represents about half of the total area around the side of the house.
 I was at this point by mid-October 2020.

 The following weekend was dry enough to have a go at it.
-I didn’t quite get up early enough on the Saturday, so it was going distinctly dark when I’d finished the area around the garage.
-That left me with just a small area between the two planting beds (against the chimney breast) and really didn’t want to leave that for the following day, so I worked into darkness to finish it.
+I didn’t quite get up early enough on the Saturday, so it was going distinctly dark when I’d finished near the garage.
+That left me with just a small area next to the house, between the two planting beds (against the chimney breast).
+I really didn’t want to leave that for the following day, so I worked into darkness to finish it.

-The weekend after that I finished all the edges on the Saturday and on Sunday I cut enough coping stones to do most of the sidewall and all of the funnily-shaped corner bed.
+The weekend after that I finished all the edges on the Saturday.
+On Sunday I cut enough coping stones to do most of the sidewall and all of the funnily-shaped corner bed.